ShlomoCode/rss-tracker/README.md

 * express-async-errors - to handle async errors in express

-* cross-env - to set env variables in command line
+* cross-env - Setting environment variables in the command line (for cross-platform)

 * colors - to print colors in the console

+* ajv - to validate the requests

+* validator - to validate the input

 ## client-side